The Neurosequential Model of Therapeutics™

 In the Assessment phase, the NMT process examines both the past and current experience and functioning, including a review of the history of adverse experiences and relational health factors to help create an estimate of the timing and severity of developmental risks that may have influenced brain development.
 Once determined, the information collected is plotted on maps to generate an overall risk assessment and then are compared to a “normal”/stable individual, to determine areas of focus.
 Based on the findings, and treatment plan, specific therapies and behaviors are modified in order to more closely align the child within clinical norms.

 Above is an example of a functional brain “map” produced by the web-based NMT Clinical Practice Application.
-The top image (with the red squares) corresponds to a client (each box corresponds to brain functions mediated by a region/system in the brain.
+The left image (with the red squares) corresponds to a client (each box corresponds to brain functions mediated by a region/system in the brain.
 The map is color coded with red indicating significant problems; yellow indicates moderate compromise and green, fully organized and functionally capable).
-The bottom map is a comparative map for a “typical” same-aged child.
+The right image is a comparative map for a “typical” same-aged child.
 The graphic representations allow a clinician, teacher, or parent to quickly visualize important aspects of a child’s history and current status.
 The information is key in designing developmentally appropriate educational, enrichment and therapeutic experiences to help the child.
 This clinical approach helps professionals determine the strengths and vulnerabilities of the child and create an individualized intervention, enrichment and educational plan matched to his/her unique needs.
 The goal is to find a set of therapeutic activities that meet the child’s current needs in various domains of functioning (i.e., social, emotional, cognitive and physical.